ISISComputingGroup/ibex_developers_manual/MercuryiTC-Enhanced-Cryostat-Control.md

 ### High-temperature operation

 When operating above the cut-off temperature the MERCURY_ITC IOC should use a lookup table to decide what to set the pressure setpoint to.
 There should be a reasonable default lookup table in the common configs area, but a user should be able to set their own lookup table stored in the instruments config area.
 The lookup table is a key-value pair.
 The key is the difference between the temperature and the temperature setpoint.
 The value is the pressure setpoint to set when the temperature - temperature setpoint is within the range of the values given key.
+The lookup table could be implemented using [ReadASCII](https://github.com/ISISComputingGroup/EPICS-ReadASCII).

 ### Operation delay